NieneB/InternshipReport/index.md

 ##Geo data
 Geospatial data is data with a location, a connection to a location and oriented by their geographical relationships.
 Geo data has a nature of threefold: spatial, temporal and descriptive.
-(Mennis et al., 2000)
 The spatial dimension can be used to interpret the spatial dimensions and relation of data entities, an absolute and enclosed *space* wherein the geographic phenomena exists.
 The temporal dimension can be used to interpret the change in the data through time.
 The thematic dimension is to interpret what the data is about, a property that can be measured and assigned.
-(Mennis et al., 2000)
 The data component only concerns the raw observational data, with location, time and attributes.
-(Mennis et al., 2000) These three characteristics will be explained in detail in the next sections.
+(Mennis et al., 2000; Nöllenburg, 2007) These three characteristics will be explained in detail in the next sections.

 ###Spatial dimension
 Geo data is different from other data because it is inherently structured with a spatial dimension.
 An X and Y location and sometimes a Z dimension.
 This contains the *where* of a particular phenomenon.
 Spatial objects can be physical, real objects in the world, or non-physical phenomena, like administrative boundaries.
 Continuous data fields cover large areas with no clear boundaries, like rainfall or temperature.
 A single object on the earth is discrete; they have sharp boundaries, like a house.
 But also the spatial structure tells a lot about the phenomena, is it random or regular clustered.
 The general assumption of spatial correlation tells that close things are more correlated then far apart things.

 ###Temporal dimension